-If you have already voted using a proxy card sent to you by or on behalf of Legion, you have every right to change your vote.
-We urge you to revoke that proxy by voting in favor of the Board's nominees by using the enclosed BLUE universal proxy card.
 Only the latest dated and validly executed proxy that you submit will count.
 If you hold your shares in an account at an intermediary, follow the instructions provided to change your vote.

-What does it mean if I receive more than one proxy statement from the Company or BLUE universal proxy card?
+What does it mean if I receive more than one proxy statement from the Company or BLUE proxy card?

 We may conduct multiple mailings prior to the meeting to ensure shareowners have our latest proxy information and materials to vote.
-In that event, we will send you a new BLUE universal proxy card or voting instruction form with each mailing, regardless of whether you have previously voted.
-You may also receive more than one set of proxy materials, including multiple BLUE universal proxy cards, if you hold shares that are registered in more than one account-please vote the BLUE universal proxy card for every account you own.
+In that event, we will send you a new BLUE proxy card or voting instruction form with each mailing, regardless of whether you have previously voted.
+You may also receive more than one set of proxy materials, including multiple BLUE proxy cards, if you hold shares that are registered in more than one account-please vote the BLUE proxy card for every account you own.
 The latest dated proxy you submit will be counted.
-IF YOU WISH TO VOTE AS RECOMMENDED BY THE BOARD, THEN YOU SHOULD ONLY SUBMIT BLUE UNIVERSAL PROXY CARDS.